Nick Cordero Goes Into Septic Shock One Day After Fever Spike

 We did this photo shoot with our friend @ash_a_ley about a month ago.
 I remember at the time saying to her that I really wanted to capture this time right now.
 Wow, am I glad we did!
 It’s Day 17 since Nick went under.
 Today his body is adjusting.
 Adjusting to being off ECMO, adjusting to more medications and some sideways steps but we are staying positive.
 He is no doubt receiving the best care from the team @cedarssinai ❤️ Continued prayers for our guy.
 I’ll see you at 3pm to sing and dance to Live Your Life! #wakeupnick

-Kloots — a dancer and fitness instructor — has been keeping friends and fans apprised of Cordero’s condition.
+Kloots — a dancer and fitness instructor — has been keeping friends and fans apprised of her husband’s condition.
 On Monday, she informed her Instagram followers that after showing some progress in his recovery, Cordero had developed a fever and a drop in blood pressure, causing him to remain on a ventilator for the time being.

-As reported by People, Kloots updated her social media following on Tuesday to inform them that Cordero developed an infection in his lungs, spreading to his blood, and causing him to go into septic shock.
+As reported by People, Kloots updated her social media following on Tuesday to inform them that Cordero developed an infection in his lungs that spread to his blood and caused him to go into septic shock.
 She said that his doctors had to operate, completely clean out his lung, and put him on a powerful new antibiotic to help clear the infection.

 According to Entertainment Tonight, Kloots reported that the procedure was successful and his condition has stabilized